EmmaNguyen/gray/_posts/2020-05-11-kotlin-and-flutter.md

 # The bad & ugly

-Most of issues in the below is related to `flutter doctor -v`, a command to diagnize issues of running `flutter`
+Most of issues in the below is related to `flutter doctor -v`, a command to diagnose issues of running `flutter`.

 ### **Set up a direct path for flutter**